codezoners-2/WebServices/03_flask_and_P5.js/assignments/presidentialGab/HANDED/README.md

   * for all tuples in the `statisticsDict` dictionary  (ie `for speechdata, freq in statisticsDics.items()`) do the following (note the indentation):
     * create an empty dictionary `tempDict`
     * get rid of the `data/` path so that you keep only the filename.
 You'll need to use slicing to do that and use `rfind` to find the last `/` in order to slice there.
 Save the cleanedup string in a variable called speech.
     * using `split()` split the string at the commas (`,`), get the first element which is the date, do a further split on the dots and get the first element which should be the year.
 All this can and should be on one line.
 Save the value extracted in the `tempDict` dictionary under the key `year`.
+Convert the result to an integer by running the `int()` function
     * using the above technique extract the month, day, president's name and party and save them each under the following keys: `month`,`day`,`president`,`party`.
+Don't forget to convert to int the month and tha day.
     * save the `freq` value from the `for` statement under the key `freq` in the `tempDict`
     * append `tempDict` in the `stats` list
   * create an empty dictionary called `results`